Oceanology/octopus/README.md

-# octopus
+# 🐙Octopus
-🐙 Octopus is the main software in the Octopus project; an alternative to gnu coreutils, with more focus on end-user. this project plans to reach these:
+Octopus is the main software in the Octopus project; an alternative to gnu coreutils, with more focus on end-user. this project plans to reach these:
  - interactive mode for all commands
  - backward computability